bagelbits/erotic-corpse/README.md

 # Erotic Corpse

 [![Build Status](https://travis-ci.org/bagelbits/erotic-corpse.svg?branch=master)](https://travis-ci.org/bagelbits/erotic-corpse)

 This is online take on Exquisite Corpse.
 However, instead of drawing, you continue the story with the only the last sentence as the prompt.

+## Credits

+"Bell, Counter, A.wav" by InspectorJ (www.jshaw.co.uk) of Freesound.org